ostenlun/PrimeGenerator/README.md

 Spring Boot app that generates prime numbers using different algorithms

 ## General Information
-This is a Spring Boot backend web API.
+This is a Spring Boot backend web API

 ## Technologies Used
 - Java